INSTRUCTIONS TO AUTHORS

 d.
 Authors should not use proceeding, thesis, and dissertation as references.

 e.
-The electronic publications are only allowed to use, if those are published by a competent source, such as journal and government or private institution.
-The accessed date should be put after the last sentence, except for journal.
+The webpage publications are only allowed to use, if those are published by a competent source, such as government or private institution.

-h.
-Some examples of references are presented below:
+i.
+Some guidelines and examples of references are presented below:

 Journal